Door: Sliding

 It is often useful to have doors which slide along tracks, often for space or aesthetic considerations.

 A bypass door is a door unit that has two or more sections.
 The doors can slide in either direction along one axis on parallel overhead tracks, sliding past each other.
 They are most commonly used in closets to provide access one side of the closet at a time.
-Doors in a bypass unit overlap slightly when viewed from the front so they don't have a visible gap when closed.
+Doors in a bypass unit overlap slightly when viewed from the front so they do not have a visible gap when closed.

 Doors which slide inside a wall cavity are called pocket doors.
 This type of door is used in tight spaces where privacy is also required.
 The door slab is mounted to roller and a track at the top of the door and slides inside a wall.

 Sliding glass doors are common in many houses, particularly as an entrance to the backyard.
 Such doors are also popular for use for the entrances to commercial structures, although they are not counted as fire exit doors.
 The door that moves is called the "active leaf", while the door that remains fixed is called the "inactive leaf".